tschm/.github/README.md

 The group has a limited number of minutes per month.
 In public repositories, actions are free.

+## :warning: Removed actions

+We have removed the poetry based action

+- actions/test@main
+- actions/sphinx@main
+- actions/setup-environment@main
+- actions/pdoc@main
+- actions/jupyter@main
+- actions/coverage@main
+- actions/book@main

+You have two options.
+You can either use cvxgrp/.github/actions/test@v1.2.0 where all those actions are still present or move to uv.

 ## uv

 To take full advantage of the actions given here we recommend using